Best Cheap & Free Things to Do in Dubai for First-Time Visitors

 Satwa

 When it comes to cheap things to do in Dubai for foodies, you'll want to spend some time eating your way through Satwa.
+This is another neighbourhood in what is considered Old Dubai and it's a great place to get ultra-affordable eats.

 A few local recommendations are Ravi for Pakistani food and Al Mallah for Lebanese.
 But it's well worth walking around to see what whets your appetite.

-Money-saving tips for your Dubai trip
+Tips for a cheap Dubai trip

 Use public transport in Dubai

+Luckily, taxis and rideshare are affordable in Dubai and great for getting you to places that aren’t accessible via the metro.
 However, if you’re trying to save money and don't want to depend on taxis, the metro system does a good job of connecting you to all of the city’s major hot spots, like the Dubai Airport, Old Dubai, Downtown Dubai, and the Dubai Marina.

 Local tip: Download the Careem app and book affordable taxis using the “Hala Taxi” button.
+Uber is also available in Dubai.

 Visit Dubai during summer